chevere/docs/components/Spec.md

 ### `index.json`

-A JSON containing the Spec for all the route repositories, it provides the entire Spec in one single file at `/`.
+Contains the Spec for all the route repositories, it provides the entire Spec in one single file at `/`.

 > See Chevereto [index.json](https://github.com/Chevereto/chevereto/blob/master/volumes/public/spec/index.json) for a real example.